MarekBykowski/cxl_run_qemu/README.md

 branches:
 - `master`: main branch for the systems in which the user has sudo rights
-- santa-clara: is for the HOST in which the (regular) users do not have the root rigths.
+- `docker-generic`: for containers which are not ready to run dracut and mkosi but which have the sudo rights.
 It must have the artifcats copied before running the script
-- docker-generic: for containers which are not ready to run dracut and mkosi but which have the sudo rights

 Artifacts needed are in this repo packages link.